 The COVID-19 pandemic has resulted in unprecedented levels of change across our society and we need to reflect the protection insurance challenges this has created.
 We have therefore made some changes to our underwriting questions on applications for new customers.
 We want to assure you that our claims philosophy is not changing, and we will continue to pay all valid claims.

-- We’re reducing our non-medical limits for certain age groups
+- Reducing our non-medical limits for certain age groups

-- We’ll be reducing the maximum online loading from our underwriting rules engine for customers with underlying medical conditions resulting in referral to our underwriting team.
-You may therefore experience a small reduction in our automation rates.
+- Reducing the maximum online loading from our underwriting rules engine for customers with underlying medical conditions resulting in referral to our underwriting team.
+You may therefore experience a small reduction in our automation rates

 We are assessing existing applications in line with the advice recently published by the NHS.
 The advice has provided a list of medical conditions which put someone at higher risk should they also contract COVID-19.
 As a result, there will be a small number of instances where we would previously have offered terms for these conditions with a high extra premium where we will now be postponing a decision on these cases until the pandemic is over.